jsoverson/html5hub-particlesystem/readme.md

 </html>
 ```

-Yep, seriously.
+Yep, that's it.
 This is the world we live in now.
-3 nested tags is all we need.
+3 nested tags is all we need to get a usable environment off the ground.

-To give us a cleaner start, let's add some style to eliminate padding and add a black background.
+To give us a cleaner foundation, let's add some style to eliminate padding and add a black background.

 ```html
 <html>